 Jagdpanzer G13 Hetzer

 The Hetzer is best known as a German light tank from the Second World War.
 This particular vehicle was made in Czechoslovakia after the Second World War and sold to Switzerland in 1947.
 They then designated it as a G13 and it was used in service by the Swiss armed forces.
-It is now part of the Dave Carson tank collection.
+It is now part of the David Carson Military Vehicle Collection.

 Sometimes referred to as the Super Sherman, the Sherman M51 was an upgrade to the Sherman M4A1 with a modified M4 (76) turret and French 105mm gun.
 180 of these tanks were produced for use by the Israeli Defence Force during the 1960s.